 Earlier in the episode patriarch Robert Crawley discovers his worst fear: the family is out of money.
 He mistakenly invested a huge sum in a single stock - a Canadian railroad company that winds up going bankrupt.
 The money, which came predominently from his American wife Cora's side of the family, is gone.

 Prior to the wedding, Robert tells his eldest daughter Mary what transpired.
 She is devastated at the thought of losing Downton Abbey, the only home (mansion) she has ever known.
 Coinicidentally, the bride groom is set to inherit a great fortune.
 Seems convenient, right?
-However, Matthew doesn't feel right about keeping the money because it belonged to his dead wife's father, who believed Matthew loved his daughter dearly.
-Although Matthew did care for her, his heart always belonged to Mary.
+However, Matthew doesn't feel right about keeping the money because it belonged to his dead wife Lavinia's family.
+Although Matthew did care for his deceased wife, his heart always belonged to Mary.

 Shirley MacLaine makes her debut as Cora's American socialite mother, Martha Levinson.
 She brings a much-needed American flair to the sometimes stuffy Crawley family, much to the distress of Robert's mother Violet, the Dowager Countess of Grantham.
 When a dinner party goes awry, Martha suggests a buffet-style meal, shocking the Crawleys and their servants.
 Unsurprisingly, the guests love it.

 Mary and the Countess conspire to get Martha to fork up some cash to save Downton Abbey, but grandma refuses.
 Like many in the 21st century, the Crawleys must find another way to keep their beloved home from foreclosure.

 Lady Sybil attends her sister's wedding with her former chaueffer/Irish commoner husband Branson, even though their presence causes a lot of stress.
 When it's revealed that the countess paid the way for their passage, Branson is touched by the act of unexpected kindness.